Is UART flow control (RTS/CTS) necessary for proper operation in wireless modules?

 Answer

-When referring to CTS/RTS:
+When referring to CTS/RTS

-Module UART CTS is an input Module
+• Module UART CTS is an input.

-RTS is an output
+• Module UART RTS is an output.

-The host is able to tell the module it is available to accept data over the UART by controlling its RTS output which signals to the module via the module CTS input.
-So the module will not send data unless CTS is asserted.
-Basically, an asserted RTS output tells the peer that it is safe for the peer to send data.
+Module UART CTS is an input and is connected to the host’s RTS, which consequently is an output.
+The host can tell the module it is available to accept data over the UART by controlling its RTS output, which signals to the module via the module CTS input.
+The module will not send data unless CTS is asserted.
+In short, an asserted RTS output tells the peer that it is safe for the peer to send data.

 The host can stop the module sending it data by taking its RTS high, which in turn takes the module’s CTS high.
-Likewise the module can stop the host sending data by taking its RTS high which takes the host’s CTS high.
+Likewise, the module can stop the host sending data by taking its RTS high, which takes the host’s CTS high.

 Figure 1: Recommended minimum UART wiring with correct use of CTS/RTS (recommended).